"Ripley Under Ground"

 by Alan Russell

 Russell's second mystery, this one shows early evidence of the later sophistication he would introduce to the mystery genre.
-In this book, a deaf woman is murdered and the private investigator looking into her death learns to communicate with a gorilla she was teaching sign language to in order to seek more clues.
-Reall good stuff sounds goofy the way I wrote it, but in the book you're speed-reading to find out what happened. |
+In this book, a deaf woman is murdered and the private investigator looking into her death learns to communicate with a gorilla she was teaching sign language in order to seek more clues.
+Really good stuff sounds goofy the way I wrote it, but you find yourself speed-reading to find out what happened. |

 |